rishooty/configinator/README.md

 # configinator

-Less tedious config/cfg/ini/yaml configuration than just plaintext alone.
+Less tedious config/cfg/ini/yaml configuration than just plaintext editor alone.

 Only tested on retroarch's own .cfg where everything is a string at the moment.